Updated On: November 10, 2023 by Ciaran Connolly

 Characteristics of the Grogoch – Symbols of Ireland

-When they are invisible and not around trusted people, they will look for peculiar jobs to do.
+When they are invisible and not around trusted people, Grogochs will look for peculiar jobs to do.
 They love keeping themselves busy.
 However, they have some bizarre habits that include getting under one’s feet and roaming around houses.

-The Origin of the Belief in fairies – Irish symbolism
+The Origin of the Belief in Fairies – Irish Symbolism

-This was most common in the rural areas of the country.
-It was believed that the fairies preferred to steal boys over girls.
-When a mother lost her child, they would assume that the fairies abducted him/her.
+This was most common in the rural areas of the country, and it was believed that the fairies preferred to steal boys over girls.
+When a mother lost her child, they would assume that the fairies abducted him or her.
 This explains why mothers dressed their boys in the past just like the girls.

 People placed the blame for a lot of problems on the fairy world.
 It helped people to have something to explain parts of life which had yet to be explained logically.

 The Banshee – Irish Symbols

-Seemingly, symbols of Ireland are endless and they are all almost equally significant.
+Seemingly, symbols of Ireland are endless, and they are all almost equally significant.
 Some of them are recognised by the whole world as the most prominent symbols of Ireland, while others are only known in specific regions of Ireland.

-The Banshee is a mythical creature that appears throughout Irish mythology.
-Also, it’s known by different names.
-Despite its popularity, it’s not one of the pleasurable symbols of Ireland, instead, it’s an omen of death.
+The Banshee is a mythical creature that appears throughout Irish mythology, sometimes known by different names.
+Despite its popularity, it’s not one of the most pleasurable symbols of Ireland.
+Instead, it’s an omen of death.

 The Origin of the Banshee